-The final proposed exclusion in § 246.3(a)(4) covers rapid transit operations in an urban area that are not connected to the general railroad system of transportation.
-It should, however, be noted that FRA exercises jurisdiction over some rapid transit type operations, given their links to the general railroad system of transportation, such as rapid transit operations conducted on track used for freight, intercity passenger, or commuter passenger railroad operations, during a block of time during which a general system railroad is not operating (temporal separation).
-Thus, this proposed rule would apply to persons who perform work on signal systems for those rapid transit type operations.
+The final proposed exclusion covers rapid transit operations in an urban area that are not connected to the general railroad system of transportation.
+It should, however, be noted that FRA exercises jurisdiction over some rapid transit type operations, given their links to the general railroad system of transportation, such as rapid transit operations conducted on track used for freight, intercity passenger, or commuter passenger railroad operation, during a block of time during which a general system railroad is not operating (temporal separation).
+Thus, this proposed rule would apply to persons who perform dispatch tasks for those rapid transit type operations.